Creative-Link-for-Digital-Health/SynthConvo/README.md

 ## Generation Process

-Validate that all of the conversation components are present and no mistakes in the setup where made `python utils/interface_validator.py input_libraries/conversations/conversation_001.example.json`
+Validate that all of the conversation components are present and no mistakes in the setup were made (Dry Run) `python gen_conversations.py --config input_libraries/conversations/conversation_001.example.json --check-interfaces`

 Generate a conversation
-`python gen_conversations.py --config input_libraries/conversations/conversation_001.example.json --turns 3 --count 2 --output-dir outputs/test_run --debug-prompts`
+`python gen_conversations.py --config input_libraries/conversations/conversation_001.example.json --turns 3 --count 2 --output-dir outputs/test_run --debug`

 ## TODO

-+ simplify interface validator
++ [x] simplify interface validator
 + allow for two different LLM provider services to run at the same time
 + review modifier engine and strategies
-+ clean vignette directory
++ [x)clean vignette directory
 + add explanation for opt-in nature of gitignore files
 + add human eval interface for realism
 + add token length param and test it with longer synthetic conversations